GRONINGEN-MICROBIOME-CENTRE/DMP/association_analysis/README.md

 ## DMP microbiome-phenotype association analysis

-The folder contains scripts used to calculate associations between microbial features (taxa, pwys, virulence factors, antibiotic resistance genes) and phenotypes studied in DMP project
+The folder contains scripts used to calculate associations between microbial features (taxa, pwys, virulence factors, antibiotic resistance genes) and phenotypes studied in DMP project.

 ### Notes:

-- mock_data folder contains *mock* data, this data is intended to be used only for testing of codes.
-It was designed to produce results similar to real data, but it is *not* real DMP data.
-- real microbiome data used for DMP project can be obtained from EGA study EGAS00001005027, real kinship matrices, family information and cohousing data can be obtained from Lifelines Biobank
+- real microbiome data used for DMP project can be obtained from EGA study EGAS00001005027, phenotypes used in DMP can be obtained from Lifelines biobank (see DMP manuscript for details)
-- example results generated from mock data are provided (zipped) in mock_data_heritability_results.
-These results are expected output from DMP_heritability_v10_mockdata_taxa.R & DMP_heritability_v10_mockdata_pwy.R
-- results permutation runs are NOT provided due to github space constrains, these can be generated using DMP_heritability_v10_mockdata_taxa.R & DMP_heritability_v10_mockdata_pwy.R (see Instructions)
-- example consolidated results produced from mock data are provided in root folder.
-These are expected results from running DMP_heritability_v10_mockdata_collectdata.R on mock data heritability models
-- example plots generated from mock data results are provided in Plots folder.
-These are expected results from running DMP_heritability_v10_mockdata_plotresults.R
+- DMP_association_analysis_plots_esizes.R uses DMP summary statistics and re-produces DMP manuscript figures
+- as DMP phenotypes could not be shared on EGA or github due to privacy regulations, the codes distributed here implement the workflow and analysis on the *Mock data* that is distributed with this repo for demonstration / testing purposes.
+Results of the analysis on the DMP data is provided in DMP supplementary material and results used in DMP figures are also provided in csv format in *data* folder (this data is sufficient to reproduce the figures).
-- codes were developed & tested on R 3.6.0 (see R_session_info.txt for list of used packages)
+- codes were developed & tested on R 3.6.x (see R_session_info.txt for list of used packages)

 ### Dependancies:

-- R libraries: *plyr, pheatmap, ggplot2, coin, vegan*
+- R libraries: *plyr, pheatmap, ggplot2, coin, vegan, foreach, data.table*
-- these libs usually install correctly using: *install.packages('plyr','pheatmap', 'coin', 'ggplot2','pheatmap','vegan')*
+- these libs usually install correctly using: *install.packages(c('plyr','pheatmap', 'coin','ggplot2','pheatmap','vegan','foreach','data.table'))*
-- Mock Data (distributed with this repo, see *mock_data* folder, data has to be unzipped)
-- Note: heritability analysis performed in DMP project used private data of participants which could not be shared on this repo or EGA to maintain privacy of participants.
-This data can be requested from Lifelines biobank (see manuscript for details)
+- DMP Associations summary statistics and phenotype grouping (distributed in *data* folder) - these files are used to re-produce DMP Figures 3/b, 4/a and Supplementary Figures S7 - S10
+- Mock data (distributed in ../Mock_data) - these files are used for code testing / demonstration of association analysis (performed by DMP_runAssociations.R).

 ### Files:

 - README.md : this readme file
+- DMP_association_analysis_plots_esizes.R : script for plotting microbiome-association heatmaps (DMP Figures 3/b, 4/a and Supplementary Figures S7 - S10)
+- R_sessionInfo_DMP_association_analysis_plots.txt : writedown of R environment used for testing of DMP_association_analysis_plots_esizes.R
+- DMP_Mockdata_runAssociations.R : script that performs microbiome-phenotype association analysis on *Mock data*.
+- DMP_ScriptsAssociationWithCorrections.R : functions implementing microbiome-phenotype association analysis performed in the DMP project.
+For demonstration / code testing purposes, analysis is implemented on *Mock data* distributed with this github repo.
+NOTE: this file contains functions implementating the analysis and is not intended for direct execution - *DMP_Mockdata_runAssociations.R* is wrapped around these scripts that performs the analysis
+- *data* : summary statistics of DMP taxa-phenotype associations analysis (DAG3_v27d_supplementary_tables_S3B.txt), phenotype grouping file (phenotype_groups.csv), these files are used by *DMP_association_analysis_plots_esizes.R*
+- *plots* : plots produced by *DMP_association_analysis_plots_esizes.R*
+- *MockData.output* : expected results of *DMP_Mockdata_runAssociations.R*